dita-community/org.dita-community.i18n/README.md

-See that page for licensing details, but per that Web site, the data may used for commercial and non-commercial purposes as long as attribution is provided, making the license compatible with the Open Toolkit's Apache 2 license.
+See that page for licensing details, but per that Web site, the data may used for commercial and non-commercial purposes as long as attribution is provided, making the license compatible with Open Toolkit's Apache 2 license.

 ## Custom Collator Feature